hmsonline/storm-cassandra-cql/README.md

 Description / Rationale
 ===================

 This is a new CassandraState implementation built on the CQL java driver.
 For Cassandra, CQL has better support for lightweight transacations, batching, and collections.
 Also, CQL will likely get more attention than the legacy Thrift interface.
 For these reasons, we decided to create a C* state implementation built on CQL.

+Storm-Cassandra-Cql provides three different state implementations:
+* CassandraCqlState : Simply maps tuples to statements with batching capabilities.
+* CassandraCqlMapState : Provides an IBackingMap implementation for use with keys/values and aggregations in Storm.
+* CassandraCqlIncrementalState : Leverages conditional updates to perform dimensional aggregations on data incrementally. (each batch constitutes an increment)

 Design
 ===================